cym13/various-tutorials/functional_programming.rst

     do_something(x)
     y = x-1

-So here, not only did we chage the value of x, we also changed it's type and then we are using this type as an integer (False is equal to 0) so y finally equals -1.
+So here, not only did we change the value of x, we also changed it's type and then we are using this type as an integer (False is equal to 0) so y finally equals -1.